 Elevate Individual Awareness

-When an individual understands their own self-perception and social perceptions, they become increasingly aware of personal strengths and weaknesses in navigating social interactions and developing greater influence for dealing with workplace challenges.
+When individuals understand their self-perception and social perceptions, they become increasingly aware of personal strengths and weaknesses in navigating social interactions and developing more significant influence for dealing with workplace challenges.

 Elevate Team Collaboration and Performance

 When team members understand one another's self-perceptions and social perceptions, it creates a safe workplace to discuss differences in individual behavior styles and expectations.
-This helps bring more clarity to the team’s purpose and how to leverage individual strengths to contribute to greater team performance and success.
+This helps clarify the team’s purpose and how to leverage individual strengths to contribute to greater team performance and success.

 The Four Personality Types